Best License Plate Frames: Get a Clean, Sleek Look

 Types of License Plate Frames

 As the name suggests, this type of license plate frame features a very thin trim.
-It allows your plate and registration tags to be visible to authorities and others who need access to it.
+It allows your plate and registration tags to be visible to authorities and others who need access to them.
 Because they are so thin, they are compliant with DMVs in all 50 states.

 A semi-wide bottom plate has an eight-inch wide bottom and open corners, allowing you to display your registration tags.
 This type of frame is compliant in most states that require upper and lower corner registration tags but allow the center message to be covered up.
 Be sure to check with your state's DMV to see if this type of frame complies with the law.